bzawisza/Inverted-Index-Search-Engine/README.md

 - Two words and then narrowing results with 3 words
 - Word that will have no results

-A graphwiz file and pdf of the generated trie are located in the documentation folder. graphwiz.gv graphwiz.pdf
+A graphviz file and pdf of the generated trie are located in the documentation folder. graphviz.gv graphviz.pdf

 A cropping of the generated trie is shown in: sampleRun.png